Stagge/gitleaks-tutorial/gitleaks-tutorial/step3/text.md

 ## 5: Test the hook by trying to commit a secret

-Now let's test the protection by adding a secret
+Now let's test the protection by adding a secret and trying to commit it:

 ```bash
 echo 'API_KEY="sk-1234567890abcdef"' >> app.py